 Focus on Fine Craft Field Trip Program

-During the 2017/2018 academic year, Tennessee Tech University's (TTU) Appalachian Center for Craft (ACC) presents the Focus on Fine Craft Program for high school students.
-This hands-on workshop program is designed to serve high school students in middle Tennessee and takes place in the professionally-equipped studios on the campus of ACC in Smithville.
+During the 2018/2019 academic year, Tennessee Tech University's (TTU) Appalachian Center for Craft (ACC) presents the Focus on Fine Craft Program for high school students.
+This hands-on workshop program is designed to serve high school students throughout Tennessee.
+The program takes place in the professionally-equipped studios on the campus of ACC in Smithville.

 Program Goals and Information